grampelberg/katacoda-scenarios/nodevoto/install-linkerd.md

 At this point, you'd normally run `linkerd dashboard`.
 Because this tutorial is running in Katacoda, we need to do a little extra work.
 Run:

-`./expose-dashboard.sh`{{execute}}
+`. expose-dashboard.sh`{{execute}}

 This will start the dashboard and setup a tunnel for you to view it from.
 Cut and paste the URL that is output into your browser.

-Next up: looking at what is going on with the gif voting application!
+Next up: check out all those sweet dashboards that show what is going on!